t-richards/vulnsearch/README.md

 # Show help documentation
 vulnsearch help

-# Create sqlite database and migrate the schema
+# Create and/or update local SQLite database
 vulnsearch migrate

-# Download CVE and product data from NVD; ~5 seconds if NVD is having a good day.
+# Download data archives from nvd.nist.gov; <5 seconds if NVD is having a good day.
 vulnsearch fetch

-# Load data from compressed archives into database; ~5 minutes on a fast machine.
+# Load data from compressed archives into local database; <5 minutes on a fast machine with SSD.
 vulnsearch load

-# Optimize the database after import; ~5 seconds
+# Optimize the local database after import; <5 seconds on a fast machine with SSD.
 vulnsearch optimize

 # Run web interface, visit http://localhost:5000/